 You will receive a 4% cash discount off our list price when you use a personal check, money order, cashiers check, or bank wire to pay for your order, and a 3% bitcoin discount off our list price when you pay for your order using Bitcoin.
 When you pay with your credit card or Paypal account you will receive our industry leading list price.

 Orders of $99 or more ship FREE anywhere inside the domestic U.S. If your subtotal after discounts have been applied is less than $99, you’ll pay just $5.95 for shipping, still the best rate in the industry!

 For more information about shipping prices and policies, please visit the Provident Metals Help Center.

-British Gold Sovereigns are available today for as low as $21.95 over melt per coin!
+British Gold Sovereigns are available today for only $22.95 over melt in any quantity!

 Gold Sovereigns from Great Britain contain .2354 Troy Ounces of Pure Gold each and were a universal medium of trade for some time!
 Coins will arrive in AU Condition or Better.
 Dates of Our Choice.

 First minted in the late fifteenth century, British Gold Sovereigns have been a worldwide tool of trade for hundreds of years.
 Containing .2354 Troy Ounces of Pure Gold, each Gold Sovereign is minted in Great Britain and features a portrait of the monarch who ruled at the time of the coin’s release— making them collectible artifacts of British history, as well as investments in gold.

 About the size of a nickel, Gold Sovereigns issued from 1911 to 1932 bear the left-facing head of King George V on their obverse.
 His portrait is surrounded in Latin, translated to mean “George the Fifth, by the Grace of God, King of all the Britons, Defender of the Faith, Emperor of India.”